pittisl/pittisl.github.io/content/publication/2024-freezeasguard/index.md

 ### Generating Explicit Content

-To evaluate FreezeAsGuard’s mitigation of explicit contents, we designate the NSFW-caption dataset as illegal class, and the Modern-Logo-v4 dataset as legal class.
+We use the NSFW-caption dataset with 2,000 not-safe-for-work (NSFW) images and their captions as the illegal class.
+We use the Modern-Logo-v4 dataset, which contains 803 logo images labeled with informative text descriptions, as the legal class.

 ![Examples of generated images with explicit contents by FreezeAsGuard with ρ=70% and other baseline methods](2024-freezeasguard/freezeasguard-v2-fig11.png)